-Art & History Museums – Maitland Announces
+About the Art & History Museums – Maitland’s Residency Program

 “Our Residency program celebrates the A&H’s Maitland Art Center’s history as a place where artists can live and work in an inspiring architectural environment replete with opportunities for collaboration and experimentation in art.” says Andrea Bailey Cox, Executive Director & CEO.
+“This program provides the chosen Artist-In-Residence a place to concentrate fully on their work within unique and beautiful surroundings.
+Artists-In-Action, students, instructors, and community members have opportunities to meet, engage with, and learn from these prominent, nationally acclaimed artists.”

-The first artist chosen for the Artist-In-Residence program is Josette Urso.
-She begins her residency on April 28, and continues through June 2, 2013.
-Urso creates paintings, drawings and collages working directly and urgently in response to her environment.
-For Urso, space is a malleable substance that she delights in manipulating acrobatically in a kind of gymnasium of mark making and image collision all governed by intuitive leaps of scale, color, and a wayward geometry.
-Her approach involves “moment-to-moment” extrapolation where the contrasts and cross-fertilizations are cumulative, non-linear, free flowing and interpretive.
-She strives to discover and engage the known as well as the unknown in unforeseen ways.
 Urso has shown widely in the United States and abroad in galleries, public institutions, and museums including the New York Public Library, the Drawing Center, and the Bronx Museum for the Arts.
 She has had numerous grants including those from the NEA, Basil H. Alkazzi and the Pollock-Krasner Foundation, as well as the Camargo Foundation, Ucross and Yaddo.
 Recently, she was awarded a grant from the Adolph and Esther Gottlieb Foundation, Inc., New York, NY.

 Urso has vast experience with residencies both the United States and Europe, including: Loft Nota Bene/ Spain (2014, 2010,1996 and 1995), Yaddo/ NY (2009), Oberpfãlzer Künstlerhaus/Germany (2008 and 1993), Stock 20/ Taiwan (2006), American Artists Abroad: AIEP/ Cambodia (2004), Weir Farm Trust/ CT (2003), The Ballinglen Arts Foundation/ Ireland (2002 and 2000), Ucross Foundation/ Wyoming (1995), The Camargo Foundation/France (1991), Millay Colony/ NY (1990), and VCCA/VA (1990).